 At MVVH we are very passionate about your pet's dental care.
 As the mouth is the gateway to your pet's body, maintaining a healthy mouth is a vital part of managing your pet's overall health and well-being.
 We have a dedicated dental suite in our hospital housing our surgical and cleaning dental equipment as well as our digital dental x-ray machine.
 Our veterinarians have trained at the Animal Dental Training Center in Baltimore to ensure modern techniques in veterinary dentistry are employed using dental charting, dental x-rays, use of dental nerve blocks and surgical extraction techniques.
+Pain control and healing are enhanced with the use of PBMT laser (see below).
 Our veterinary technicians are trained to take dental x-rays and to provide dental cleaning utilizing our dental equipment.
 All pets undergoing a COHAT (Comprehensive Oral Health Assessment and Treatment) at our hospital have a set of full-mouth dental x-rays included in the procedure.
 Why is this necessary?
 The simple truth is that important dental issues will be missed if dental x-rays are not performed every time.
 Important tooth structures are under the gum line that can not be seen with our eyes (see the example below).
 Treatment plans are individualized for each patient and we are happy to provide estimates for dental care.
 At MVVH every month is pet dental health month!
 Click on the following link to learn more about the treatment of dental disease in our patients

 Signs of dental disease in your pet:

 Chronic nasal discharge and sneezing

 Hesitant to chew hard food

 Red or bleeding gums